My College:

 Other kids are more private with their coming out process.
 Some teens confide their sexuality within their tight inner circle of friends, and their family is last to know.
 Others entrust only their parents with their secret until the timing is right to tell others.

 You may feel happy, relieved, sad, scared, angry, confused, or all of the above when you find out your child is gay.
 There is no one right way to feel.
-The best thing you can do for yourself and your child is to continue to love them and support them through this journey of self-exploration and growth.
+The best thing you can do for yourself and your child is to continue loving and supporting them through this journey of self-exploration and growth.

-Depending on how “out” your child has chosen to be, ask them if it is okay to share this news with others.
+Depending on how “out” your child has chosen to be, ask them if sharing this news with others is okay.
 As a parent of a gay child, you may be surprised how many people react with love and understanding.
 Besides supportive family and friends, you can find others through online and local support groups that can lift you up in love.

 Being a parent can be very scary, especially in today’s tumultuous times.